April 1, 2020 – All I do is sew

 - Congress continues to backtrack on financial assistance, and stimulus checks may not arrive until August-September.

-- “Fire Fauci” trends on Twitter today, thanks to the InfoWar / anti-vaxxer / MAGA crowd.
+- “Fire Fauci” trends on Twitter today, thanks to the InfoWar / MAGA crowd.

-My concerns are mostly economic, as I watch for a dramatic increase in homelessness if evictions ramp up in 3 months.
-I have nightmares about Trump declaring war in the next few months, and wonder if he will try to declare martial law in order to postpone the November elections.
+My concerns are mostly economic, as I watch for a dramatic increase in homelessness if evictions ramp up in the 3 months.
+I have nightmares about Trump declaring war, and then declaring martial law in order to postpone the November elections (which would ultimately be unfounded.)

 April 9, 2020

-My daily routine is very routine – I wake up at about 6 but don’t get up until 7:45.
-At 8 AM I’m at my desk, forwarding the Seattle and New York E-Times to staff to signal that I’m at work.
+My daily routine has nearly put me onto auto-pilot.
+I wake up at 6 but don’t get up until 7:45.
+At 8 AM I’m at my desk, emailing the morning newspapers to staff to signal that I’m at work.
 At 8:05 I feed the cats and make coffee.
 And so another day begins.

-I close Mom’s bank account in Yakima, an easier process than I anticipated.
-I lose a little steam today but recoup later in the evening and start a batch of masks for the Fred Hutch Cancer Care Alliance.
+I close Mom’s bank account in Yakima, and start a batch of masks for the Fred Hutch Cancer Care Alliance.

 - Drivers’ license renewals have now been extended by 90 days.
 It looks like we’ll be on lockdown for longer than we first thought.